SPhillips1337/collision_detection/README.md

 Given the 2D coordinates and dimensions of multiple objects on a 2D plane.
 We want to determine if any of these objects intersect or occupy the same space.
 Bonus points if the solution allows for 3D coordinates and/or supports different shapes.

 There’s no need to provide a visual solution to this, We are more interested in seeing the business logic.
 The shapes and their coordinates can be randomly generated or user-provided.
-No specific requirement on the structure he should use for the solution or for defining a shape – can be as simple as an array [[0,0],[1,0],[0,1],[1,1]] to define a square of width ‘1’ – We want to be able to see a solution that can be run and verified that it calculates the result correctly.
+No specific requirement on the structure you should use for the solution or for defining a shape – can be as simple as an array [[0,0],[1,0],[0,1],[1,1]] to define a square of width ‘1’ – We want to be able to see a solution that can be run and verified that it calculates the result correctly.

 # improvements/limitations
 This script has been written to work on shapes with 4 points, top left, top right, bottom left, bottom right on an x, y, z axis it provides a solution for the brief and above which works and can be tested,but could be improved by allowing for more (n th) points.